espressif/esp-rainmaker-ios/README.md

   - Link their account without entering Alexa account credentials if already logged into Alexa app.
 They will have to login to Rainmaker once, when trying to link accounts.
   - Link their account from your Rainmaker using [Login with Amazon (LWA)](https://developer.amazon.com/docs/login-with-amazon/documentation-overview.html), when the Alexa app isn&#39;t installed on their device.

+### Time Series

+- Time series allows a user to see historical values of parameters plotted as a bar or line chart.
+- Users can select different time durations to see reported parameter values like 1 day, 7 days, 4 weeks and 1 year.
+- Users can see graph for raw data and can also select from different aggregate types like avg, min, max, count and latest.

+Note : Time series feature requires support in firmware.
+It will be available only for the parameters that have "time_series" property.

 ## Supports